 1. Start early…but not too early

-You will find a house throughout the year, even in June, but the earlier you start the more choice you have and the better chance of finding the right house for your group.
-Students seem to start looking earlier each year.
-Some are keen to secure a house before they go home at Christmas so they can return in January without the weight of house hunting hanging over them in the run up to exams.
-If you haven’t managed to secure a house by Christmas then January is the time to really get moving, it’s also when the universities’ housing lists come out.
+Most students start looking for a house for the upcoming year before Christmas.
+Students seem to start looking earlier each year, some as early as September! which is taking it to the extreme, but it is true that the earlier you start the more choice you have and the better chance of finding the right house for your group.
+Many are keen to secure a house before they go home at Christmas so they can return in January without the weight of house hunting hanging over them in the run up to exams.
+If you haven’t managed to secure a house by Christmas then January is the time to really get moving.

 Talk about what you want out of the house-sharing experience.
 Think about how much rent you want to pay, how many people you want to share a house with, do you want to share with a couple?
 What if they break up?
 How often do you want to party?
 Will you all house hunt together or will a few of you go ahead first? etc.

-Has it got central heating?
 Is it in good condition?
 Does it have good security?
+Houses without a back lane and with a front garden are safer from theives.
 Does it have current gas and electrical safety certificates and an EPC (Energy Performance Certificate) – these are all required by law?
-Is the furniture fire resistant?
+What furniture is included?
+Is the sofa fire resistant?
 A good landlord or agent will always be happy to tell you.

 5. Check out the area

 Take a walk around the area the house is in.
 Go in some shops, have a drink in the local pub.
 Is it close to the things you need most, bus routes, supermarket etc?
 Is it in the heart of student life, or in a more suburban residential area?
 Decide what’s important to you.